 Overall, it's one of the best Wrestlemanias ever but I can't put it above or really near the level of X7.
 There's some great stuff here but it's not enough to top everything that show has to offer.
 I could easily see this being the second best Wrestlemania of all time (it's in the top three or four at the absolute worst) and that's some pretty high levels of quality.

-Remember to follow me on Twitter @kbreviews and pick up the paperback edition of KB's Complete 2000 Monday Nitro and Thunder Reviews Part 1 (also available as an e-book) from Amazon.
+Remember to follow me on Twitter @kbreviews and pick up the Complete 2002 Monday Night Raw Reviews in either E-Book or Paperback.
 Check out the information here: